msneddon/nfsim/trunk/NFsim/README.txt

-        (d) fixed memory leak in TemplateMolecules that caused memory / performance issues with molecules having multiple identical sites and a high degree of aggregation. (e) fixed csv error, where when the csv flag is used, the header line is not comma delimited.
+        (d) fixed memory leak in TemplateMolecules that caused memory / performance issues with molecules having multiple identical sites and a high degree of aggregation. (e) fixed csv error, where when the csv flag is used, the header line is not comma delimited.  (f)  nfsim now supports intra-molecular binding.
+Previously these events were rejected as null events.